-Keith Jones joined NBC10 in July of 2012.
-He currently co-anchors NBC10 News at 5 p.m. with Jackie London.
-In addition to anchoring, Jones files reports for NBC10 News.
+Keith Jones joined NBC10 in 2012.
+He currently co-anchors NBC10 News at 5 PM and files reports for NBC10 News.

-Most recently Jones was with WTAE, the ABC affiliate in Pittsburgh, PA, where he spent two years as a reporter and anchor.
-Prior to that, he fulfilled the same role at WHSV in Harrisonburg, VA.
+Prior to joining NBC10, Jones was with ABC affiliate WTAE in Pittsburgh, Pennsylvania, where he spent two years as a reporter and anchor.
+Before that, he fulfilled the same role at WHSV in Harrisonburg, Virginia.
 During his tenure as morning news anchor at WHSV, the station was awarded 'Best Morning News Show' by the Virginia Association of Broadcasters.

 Jones serves on the board of Main Line Deputy Dog, an organization that helps people with physical challenges or mental health concerns train their own dogs to be fully-certified service dogs.
 In his free time he enjoys playing the guitar and piano as well as exploring the local restaurant scene.